-- (a) To approve or deny use-by-exceptions and variances in accordance with the provisions of this chapter. - (b) To hear and make recommendations to the City Commission related to changes in zoning district classifications, and amendments to the comprehensive plan. - (c) Rulings and decisions of the Community Development Board shall constitute rendition of such decisions and rulings and, unless a later dated written order is issued, the date of the meeting at which the decision or ruling was made shall be the effective date of such ruling or decision, subject to any timely filed appeals. - (d) The Community Development Board shall also serve as the Local Planning Agency for the City of Atlantic Beach and shall provide those functions as set forth in Chapter 163, Florida Statutes, as may be amended.
+- (a) To approve or deny use-by-exceptions and variances in accordance with the provisions of this chapter. - (b) To hear and make recommendations to the City Commission related to changes in zoning district classifications, and amendments to the Comprehensive Plan. - (c) Rulings and decisions of the Community Development Board shall constitute rendition of such decisions and rulings and, unless a later dated written order is issued, the date of the meeting at which the decision or ruling was made shall be the effective date of such ruling or decision, subject to any timely filed appeals. - (d) The Community Development Board shall also serve as the Local Planning Agency for the City of Atlantic Beach and shall provide those functions as set forth in Chapter 163, Florida Statutes, as may be amended.

 Sec.
-24-48. - Community development director.
+24-48. - Community Development Director.

-The community development director shall have the following authorities and responsibilities:
+The Community Development Director shall have the following authorities and responsibilities:

-- (a) To administer and implement this chapter and accomplish actions required by this chapter, including proper notices as specified in this chapter or as otherwise required and the receiving and processing of appeals. - (b) To provide written instructions to applicants related to the required process for requests as required under this chapter and to assist applicants in understanding the provisions of this chapter. - (c) To receive and initiate the processing of all zoning and land use related applications. - (d) To maintain all records relating to this chapter and its administration, as may be set forth in this chapter or otherwise be necessary. - (e) To recommend to the Community Development Board and the City Commission, amendments to this chapter, the zoning map, and the comprehensive plan, with a written statement outlining the need for such changes. - (f) To conduct necessary field inspections required to advise the Community Development Board and the City Commission related to zoning and land use matters. - (g) To review site development plans, applications for certain building permits, including site and lot plans, to determine whether the proposed construction, alterations, repair or enlargement of a structure is in compliance with the provisions of this chapter and the comprehensive plan.
-The building official's signature, stating approval, shall be required on all development plans before a building permit shall be issued. - (h) To grant administrative variances to dimensions or development design standards as set forth in this chapter, excluding changes to lot area, impervious surface area, height and parking, provided the requested variance is not more than five (5) percent from the standard or requirement requested to be waived.
+- (a) To administer and implement this chapter and accomplish actions required by this chapter, including proper notices as specified in this chapter or as otherwise required and the receiving and processing of appeals. - (b) To provide written instructions to applicants related to the required process for requests as required under this chapter and to assist applicants in understanding the provisions of this chapter. - (c) To receive and initiate the processing of all zoning and land use related applications. - (d) To maintain all records relating to this chapter and its administration, as may be set forth in this chapter or otherwise be necessary. - (e) To recommend to the Community Development Board and the City Commission, amendments to this chapter, the zoning map, and the Comprehensive Plan, with a written statement outlining the need for such changes. - (f) To conduct necessary field inspections required to advise the Community Development Board and the City Commission related to zoning and land use matters. - (g) To review site development plans, applications for certain building permits, including site and lot plans, to determine whether the proposed construction, alterations, repair or enlargement of a structure is in compliance with the provisions of this chapter and the Comprehensive Plan.
+The building official's signature, stating approval, shall be required on all development plans before a building permit shall be issued. - (h) To grant minor dimensional variances or minor variances to development design standards as set forth in this chapter, excluding changes to lot area, impervious surface area, height and parking, provided the requested variance is not more than five (5) percent from the standard or requirement requested to be waived.
+Such minor variances shall be granted only one (1) time for any particular requirement on a single property and shall be granted only with written justification as set forth within subsection 24-65(c) or as demonstrated to preserve a protected tree.
+Where such variances are requested for side setbacks on both sides of a parcel, the cumulative to be waived shall not exceed five (5) percent of the required setback for a single side.
+For example, where the required side setback is a combined fifteen (15) feet with a minimum on one side of five (5) feet, the maximum permitted to be waived is three (3) inches on the five (5) foot setback and six (6) inches on the ten (10) foot setback for a cumulative total of nine (9) inches.
+Similarly, for 20-foot front and rear setbacks, the maximum permitted to be waived on either the front or rear or in combination is twelve (12) inches.